jereodell/poetry/insolence.md

 stutter us one, we who'd be so lucky -- yes,
 to envy ourselves, who'd dare take in her gaze,

 flare.
-Call it flame, call sun, this viral desire:
+Call it flame, call it sun, this viral desire:
 my histic soul and heat, such an impish reach, this.

 This too, the very longing is too much -- much like smoke